- Insurance costs increased in 2024.

 Are catalytic converters required on motorcycles?

-Yes, absolutely!
-Anything that has an engine, produces carbon waste and motorbikes are no different.
+Anything that has an engine produces carbon waste, and motorbikes are no different.

 Moreover, as we have discussed above, two-wheelers are responsible for making more emissions compared to larger vehicles.

 When Did Motorcycles Get Catalytic Converters?

-The relevant authorities have been working to control motorcycle emissions for a long time, but the law formally started taking effect in 2008.
+The relevant authorities have been working to control motorcycle emissions for a long time, but the main laws formally started taking effect in 2008.

-In the United States, you cannot ride a motorcycle without a cat converter or without passing the emission safety test.
+In most states in the United States, you cannot ride a motorcycle without a cat converter or without passing the emission safety test.

 How much is a motorcycle catalytic converter worth?

 However, you can find a good deal if you are searching at a scrapyard.
 Used cat-converters are easy to find, and they do not cost a fortune.

 However, the price you get can vary depending on the cost of raw materials like Rhodium, Platinum, and Palladium that are found inside.

 What does a catalytic converter do on a motorcycle?

 You won’t find it in the same place as cars since the beauty of the exhaust is a big selling point in the bike industry.

 It works by restricting the number of toxic gases from reaching the atmosphere.

 The catalyst does that by removing nitrogen atoms from nitrogen oxide molecules.
 As a result, pure oxygen is formed and released.

 We know that carbon dioxide is much less harmful than carbon monoxide, so you are getting the better of the two.

 A simple two-way cat-converter can cut the emissions in half, and if you opt for a three-way catalytic converter, the number drops even further.